greiginsydney/Intervalometerator/docs/setup-the-Pi.md

 14. Navigate to `Finish` and DECLINE the prompt to reboot.
 15. Run `ifconfig`.
 In the output, look under "eth0" for wired and "wlan0" for WiFi.
 There should be a line starting with "inet" followed by an IP address.
 The absence of this means you're not on a network.

 16. Assuming success above, you'll probably want to set a static IP.
-If you're OK with a dynamic IP (or at least are for the time being) jump to step 18.
+If you're OK with a dynamic IP (or at least are for the time being) jump to Step 18.
 17. Run `sudo nano /etc/dhcpcd.conf`.
 Add the lines highlighted under the appropriate interface type, customising the addresses to suit your network:

 ```txt